Determinism (The understanding here)

 - How do we weigh and judge the right course of action when one of the cogs is determinism?

 - Morality is determined by ones principles, right?
-So we have a determined choice in the moment for both choosing good or bad?
+That would mean we have a determined choice within any given moment – choose good or bad (your view of it).

 - Confused?
 Me to!
 Was Dr Francis in the right or wrong?
 Did he have a choice?
 Was his reaction inevitable because of Andy’s action?